-The Manual of the Middle East Regional Monitoring Agency (MIDRMA) is a publication prepared by the ICAO Secretariat and adopted by the MIDRMA Board and MIDANPIRG.
+The Manual of the Middle East Regional Monitoring Agency (MIDRMA) was initially prepared by the ICAO Secretariat and updated by the MIDRMA and adopted by the MIDRMA Board and MIDANPIRG.
 Its purpose is to provide, for easy reference of interested parties, a consolidation of material related to the administrative management, membership, funding mechanism of the MIDRMA, as well as its activities related to the sustained RVSM safety assessment and associated requirements for the provision of data.
-It contains the Terms of Reference (TOR)of the MIDRMA Board and a number of other provisions approved by the MIDRMA Board and MIDANPIRG.
+It contains the Terms of Reference (TOR) of the MIDRMA Board and a number of other provisions approved by the MIDRMA Board and MIDANPIRG.